NASA-IMPACT/veda-auth/README.md

 ## Running the client

-First you need to setup the client with the settings for the Cognito User Pool of interest.
+First you need to setup the client with the settings for the Cognito user pool of interest.

 ```bash
 cp env.example .env
 ```

-Assuming you already have a username and password associated with the Cognito User Pool of interest, you can run the client to generate tokens and AWS credentials:
+Assuming you already have a username and password associated with the Cognito user pool of interest, you can run the client to generate tokens and AWS credentials:

 ```bash
 python3 -m pip install -r requirements.txt